mlatcl/mlatcl.github.io/_people/vidhi-lalchand.md

 linkedin: https://www.linkedin.com/in/vidhi-lalchand-2297b53a/
 twitter: https://twitter.com/VRLalchand
 email: vr308@cam.ac.uk
+alumni: true
 biography: >-
-  Vidhi is a Ph.D. student at the Cavendish Laboratory, a Turing Scholar and a member of Christ's College, University of Cambridge.
-Since Feb, 2022 she is also postdoctoral research associate working on the Human Cell-ATLAS project supervised by Prof. Neil Lawrence.
+  Vidhi is an Eric and Wendy Schmidt Center Postdoctoral Fellow at the Broad Institute of MIT and Harvard, working with Caroline Uhler on generative models, representation learning, and drug discovery.
+She completed her PhD at the University of Cambridge in 2024 (Cavendish Laboratory and CBL), supervised by Carl Rasmussen and Neil Lawrence.
+From February 2022 to October 2023 she was also a research associate in ML@CL working on the Human Cell Atlas project.

-  Her PhD is supervised by Prof. Carl Rasmussen and Dr Christopher Lester.
-Her research interests are in Bayesian Non-parametrics, Gaussian Processes and Hierarchical Modelling.
-She is interested in applications of probabilistic machine learning to problems in contemporary sciences like computational biology, high energy physics and astronomy.
-Her Ph.D. is funded by the Alan Turing Institute and Qualcomm Innovation Fellowship (Europe).
+  Her research interests are in Bayesian non-parametrics, Gaussian processes and hierarchical modelling, with applications to computational biology, drug discovery and astronomy.
 ---